 - The envisioned binding target is supported by two sub-targets for 8% sustainable biomethane and 3% renewable hydrogen.
 The target should be introduced in the EU Renewable Energy Directive,

 - “Gas for Climate” continues to support EU policy-making in 2021 by providing new analysis on hydrogen and biomethane.

-The policy paper on renewable gas is the first in a series of policy papers to be launched in 2021.
-“Gas for Climate” is currently undertaking new activities including setting up a European Biomethane Alliance, and a new hydrogen demand analysis.
+The policy paper on EU biomethane (renewable gas) is the first in a series of policy papers to be launched in 2021.
+“Gas for Climate” is currently undertaking new activities, including setting up a European Biomethane Alliance and a new hydrogen demand analysis.

 Gas for Climate expands and announces new chair